Purchasing/supply officers buy or supply equipment, materials and services at the best price and quality for an organisation.

 High demand for purchasing/supply officers

-Purchasing/supply officers may progress to work as procurement managers.
-This role appears on Immigration New Zealand's long-term skill shortage list.
-This means the Government is actively encouraging skilled procurement managers from overseas to work in New Zealand.
+Procurement manager (senior purchasing/supply officer) appears on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled purchasing/supply officers from overseas to work in New Zealand.

 According to the Census, 15,447 purchasing/supply officers worked in New Zealand in 2018.

-The Ministry of Business, Innovation and Employment (MBIE) run a procurement programme for graduates.
-This is an excellent way to enter the role.
-You can improve your chances by demonstrating good relationship-building skills.
+The Ministry of Business, Innovation and Employment (MBIE) procurement programme for graduates is a good way to enter the role.
+By working across government agencies you gain a broad range of skills.

 Types of employers varied

-Most medium to large organisations employ purchasing/supply officers to buys the goods needed for their organisation.
+Most medium to large organisations employ purchasing/supply officers to buy the goods and services needed for their organisation.